 Emotional Aspects.
 Many NET patients are kept under surveillance for the remainder of their lives.
 With that comes the constant worry that the cancer progresses, tumours get bigger, new tumours show up, treatments are denied.
 It’s no surprise that anxiety and depression can affect many patients in these situations.
 There can often be a knock-on effect to close family members and carers/caregivers.

 Living with Neuroendocrine Cancer is not easy – it takes guts (both metaphorically and literally).

 Awareness of the issues surrounding diagnosis is important and remains so.
 This post is not a “pity party” those who understand my motives know that is not my style.
 However, I believe more focus should be placed on support for those living with Neuroendocrine Cancer and its consequences.
 So …. in the war on Neuroendocrine Cancer, let’s not forget to win the battle for quality of life.
-This should also apply to high grade cases.
+This should also apply to high-grade cases.

 Remember – they are no longer rare.